All are welcome to worship with us!

 The Sunday School is currently taking a break because its “students” have graduated.
 There are experienced Sunday School teachers who provide lessons for children under 12 as required.
 Children have participated in bringing up gifts for the food bank to the altar, and seasonal celebrations in Advent and Lent.

 A committee of volunteer pastoral visitors works with the parish priest to care for those who are sick or shut-in at home, or those in nursing homes and hospitals.
-Christ Church provides both lay and clergy leadership for services at the Pinecrest and Case Manor care facilities and the Kawartha Suites seniors home.
+Christ Church provides both lay and clergy leadership for services at the Kawartha Suites Retirement Residence (West Street), Pinecrest and Case Manor care facilities.
 Volunteers also carry out a prayer and prayer shawl ministry.
 Shawls are knitted, blessed and delivered to those in need of continuing prayer support.
 A card ministry also reaches out to those in need of encouragement.

-The lower parish hall hosts a staffed, community food security depot open to the public during set hours.
+The parish operates a clothing giveaway program, providing gently used items to those in need.
+We also support a Christmas Day community dinner, Shrove Tuesday Pancake supper and the programs of the community ministerial.
 Our parish supports national and international projects.
 For more than a decade members have sponsored a student in Honduras.
 Additional support has gone to Sleeping Children Around the World, and a local Christian youth outreach program, known as Youth Unlimited.
 We also support Habitat for Humanity.
+We support the Bobcaygeon Helps community food security program which began at Christ Church as an outreach project.
+This food bank now includes the support of other Bobcaygeon churches, and is presently administered by a volunteer community board and executive, which includes church appointed representatives and currently operates out of the Bobcaygeon Lions Club

 After each service volunteers provide tea, coffee and home baked goodies, for a time of fun and fellowship served in the spacious Narthex, just outside the Nave of the church.